timothyb0912/blog/_posts/2021-04-30-Journal-systematically.md

 or the decision templates utilized in architecture decision records.

-Lastly, I use notes that are
-unstructured or use frequently changing structures to capture medium to long reflections and thoughts.
+Lastly, I use unstructured notes to capture medium to long reflections and thoughts.
 These notes are typically answers to single question prompts, or they are complex, spontaneous thoughts, born of long-running hyperfocus on a particular topic.
+Examples here may be one-time questions that ask me to recount particular meaningful events from my past / childhood.

 Between these three types of notes,
 I have been/felt able to capture all of the thoughts I desire.